GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/08.771-780/02.Love's-Golden-Chain/docs.md

 ---
+title: |
-title: 772.
-Love's Golden Chain
+    772. Love's Golden Chain - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 772.
+Love's Golden Chain.
+How sweet, how heav'nly is the sight, When those who love the Lord In one another's peace delight, And thus fulfill his word!
+    keywords:  |
-    keywords: Christ in Song, Love's Golden Chain, How sweet, how heav&#039;nly is the sight,
+        Christ in Song, adventhymnals, advent hymnals, Love's Golden Chain, How sweet, how heav'nly is the sight.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 772. LOVE'S GOLDEN CHAIN
+####  Christ in Song,

 ```txt
 1.